- How do I apply for housing?

 All residence halls have laundry facilities that are free to residents.
 Students can place requests for repairs in their room/bathroom through their hall offices.
 The offices are open 7 days a week (limited hours on the weekends) for students to come in and ask questions.
 Mail is delivered to the residence halls, and distributed to hall mailboxes by the personnel working in the offices.

 Network and Hardware Services provides support to students with setting up their computers at the start of the year, and continues to be available to troubleshoot any problems they may face later on.
 You can read more about their services and computer requirements to connect to our University Network on the web page.
 Go to Enrolled Students, Communication and Electronic Services, ResNet Access.
-The residence halls also have cable TV connection (basic channels) and on campus telephone service.
+For information on the TV service available to all residents, go to https:itwiki.wpunj.edu/index.php/IPTV.

 Do the residence halls have air conditioning?
-All our facilities have air conditioning.
+All our facilities are air conditioned.
 The University turns on the air conditioning around May 15th, and turns it off in early October.
 Students may bring fans to regulate the room temperature at other times.
 The heat is turned on October 15th, and is on through early April.
 Space heaters are not permitted.

 Do I have to select a meal plan?
 All students living in communities on the lower campus (High Mountain East & West, Hillside, Century, Overlook North and South, Matelson and White) must be on a meal plan.
 Select a meal plan on your Residence Life Facilities Contract.
 Students in the apartments (Heritage & Pioneer) have the option to be off the meal plan since the apartments have kitchens in each shared unit.

 How does the meal plan work?
 Students can choose a variety of meal plans to best suit their eating needs.
-The meal plans are comprised of two different types – meals fom Wayne Hall are deducted from your card, and plans that are meals and cash on one plan.
 There are 19 meals served in a week (3 per day M-F and 2 each, brunch and dinner, on the weekend).
 Students can choose this full 19-meal plan or lesser versions of this in the 15 and 10 meal plans.
 The second type allows a student the choice of meals and cash (debit value) that can be used in the bookstore, off campus restaurants, and other stores near our campus.
 Students can also have a basic meal plan and add money to their Pioneer Express card to use at vendors off campus and our bookstore.

 What is Hospitality Services?
 Hospitality Services is the department that oversees food services, the University Commons food court, and the Pioneer Express account.
 This office administers the University’s one card program that allows a student to use the same photo ID for meals, residence hall access, vending machines, and Pioneer Express debit accounts.
 More information is on their web page – go to Campus Life, Dining Services.